Large Deviations for Small Noise Diffusions Over Long Time: Introduction

 where $\Delta$ is the $d$-dimensional Laplacian, and $\cld^+$ is the space of functions $g$ in the domain of $\cll$ that are uniformly bounded below by a positive constant.
 The above large deviation principle gives asymptotics of probabilities of deviations of the empirical measure process $\mu_t$ from its law of large numbers (LLN) limit, which is the unique stationary distribution of the Markov process $Z$, for large values of $t$.
 This basic result has been extended in subsequent works in many different directions (see e.g.\cite{gart, chi, dea1, dinney, jai, neynum2, flesheson, fenkur}).

 Our first interest in the current work is in the study of analogous long-time behavior for small noise diffusions.
 Specifically, we consider the following setting.
-Let $Z^{\eps}$ be a $\RR^d$-valued continuous stochastic process given as the solution of the following stochastic differential equation (SDE)
+Let $Z^{\eps}$ be a $\RR^d$-valued continuous stochastic process given as the solution of the following SDE

 where $B$ and $\phi$ are as before and $s:(0,\infty)\to (0, \infty)$ satisfies $s(\eps)\to 0$ as $\eps \to 0$.
 Due to the degeneracy of the noise in the limit as $\eps \to 0$, we will need stronger conditions than those needed for a LDP for $\{\mu_t\}$ defined by \eqref{eq:mut}.
 Specifically, we assume that, in addition to $\phi$ being twice continuously differentiable with a bounded Hessian, $\phi$ is strongly convex and $\nabla \phi(0)=0$.
-Under these assumptions on $\phi$, $0$ is is the unique equilibrium of the ordinary differential equation (ODE):
+Under these assumptions on $\phi$, $0$ is the unique equilibrium of the ordinary differential equation (ODE):

-Also, it follows (see e.g. proof of Lemma \ref{theorem:auxillary}) that, as $\eps \to 0$
+Also, it follows (see e.g. proof of Lemma \ref{theorem:auxillary}) that, as $\eps \to 0$,

 in $\clp(\RR^d)$.
 Long time behavior of SDE with small noise as in \eqref{eq:1140} is of interest, for example, in study of stochastic approximation schemes for approximating zeroes of a nonlinear function (cf. \cite{bor09, kus03, BMP12}).